About

 Self-archiving Paper, Black Public Theology In America: A General Survey (17 Pages) https://www.drlarrycovin.org/attachments/Chapter--1-.pdf

-Dr. Covin has served as adjunct professor at both Morehouse College and Clark Atlanta University since 2024, where he teaches critical thinking, ethics, as well as philosophical ethics.
+Dr. Covin has served as adjunct professor at both Morehouse College and Clark Atlanta University since 2024, where he teaches critical thinking, ethics, philosophy of religion, as well as philosophical ethics.

 Prior to academia and becoming a Public Theologian and Scholar, Dr. Covin was an Active Duty United States Army Commissioned Officer and Paratrooper.
 After exiting Active Duty as an XO for trainees, he transferred to the Army Reserve Chaplaincy.
 His military career spanned fifteen years including Active Duty, Army Reserve, National Guard and the Individual Ready Reserve (IRR).